 Can You Add Attachments to a Slack Workflow?

-Slack Workflow Builder can't automatically attach files or screenshots in a workflow.
-Instead, you can get around this by setting up the workflow to send a message first and then manually reply to that message with your attachment.
+Slack Workflow Builder can't automatically attach files or screenshots to a workflow.
+To circumvent this, you can set up the workflow to send a message first and then manually reply to that message with your attachment.

 So, Slack Workflows Aren't Flawless?